emqx/cloud-docs/en_US/deployments/port_guide_dedicated.md

-# Dedicated and BYOC Connection Guide
+# Dedicated, Premium and BYOC Connection Guide

-This page introduces the protocols and ports used for connecting to the Dedicated and BYOC deployments and provides a troubleshooting guide for connection issues.
+This page introduces the protocols and ports used for connecting to the Dedicated, Premium and BYOC deployments and provides a troubleshooting guide for connection issues.

 ## Protocols and Ports Q&A